Home

 Powerful Plyometrics for Speed

 Training plyometrics for speed is an excellent way of getting faster.
-Speed is an essential part of many sports, and being faster than your opponent always gives you the edge.
+Speed is an essential part of many sports, and being faster than your opponent always gives you an edge.

 Plyometrics for speed can help you do better in a variety of sports, especially these sprinters.

-Plyometric training is specifically designed to make your muscular contractions more explosive: To make them happen more forcefully in the same amount of time, or to shorten the time it takes for them to contract as forcefully.
+Plyometric training is specifically designed to make your muscular contractions more explosive.
+That is, to make your muscles contract more forcefully in the same amount of time, or to shorten the time it takes for them to contract as forcefully.

 Or both!

-So, when you work on plyometrics for speed you've gotta focus on making your muscle contractions happen faster.
+So, when you work on plyometrics for speed you've got to focus on making your muscle contractions happen faster.
 Of course, there are a few tips for helping this along.

 It's trite, but true.
-When you do your plyometrics drills, have a relaxed focus on doing them as fast as possible.
+When you do your plyometrics drills, you should keep a relaxed focus on doing them as fast as possible.

 Don't put a ton of pressure on yourself - that'll make you tense up and go slower.
 Just keep that relaxed focus on performing as fast as you can.